Blue parrotfish: Distribution and habitat

 Blue parrotfish are found on coral reefs at depths of 3–25 m in the western Atlantic from Maryland in the United States to Bermuda, the Bahamas, and south to Brazil.
 They are also found throughout the West Indies but are absent from the northern part of the Gulf of Mexico.
 Juveniles are found in beds of turtle grass (Thalassia testudinum).
 The Scarus Coeruleus fish greatly depend on coral reef systems to provide them with various food sources; however, this ecosystem has become threatened, which has now put the blue parrotfish and many other species endangered of becoming extinct from lack of food availability.

 Diet

 Their diet consists of small organisms found in the algae that they scrape off rocks.
 They are described as professional sand-suckers, due to their foraging of food amongst the sandy areas that surround the reef.
 They spend 80 percent of their time searching for food.

 Status

-The blue parrotfish has a wide range and is abundant in much of that range, some of which is in marine conservation areas.
+The blue parrotfish has a wide range and is abundant in much of that range, some of which are in marine conservation areas.
 Although larger individuals are targeted by fishermen, the population of this fish seems to be stable overall.
 For these reasons, the IUCN has listed this fish as being of "Least Concern".